HaosenHe/College-Fed-Dashboards/README.md

          * you can zoom in and out and download the picture
          <img src="toolbar.PNG">

-    * hover on the grpah and it will display the value
+    * hover on the grpah and it will display the values

          <img src="hover.PNG">